RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Enabled support for Broadcom Wimax devices
    - NEW: Added cifs kernel module (for mounting remote SMB shares)
    - NEW: Added layer7 iptables matching
+   - NEW: Added user-options for DHCP on the WAN page
    - FIXED: Router crashing when connecting to it over Wifi and running the newer QoS code (disabled GRO)
    - FIXED: Router crashing when connecting to a network